thegreystone/searobots/README.md

 To visually inspect a combat match:

-1. Launch the viewer: `mvn exec:java -pl searobots-viewer -Dexec.mainClass=se.hirt.searobots.viewer.SubmarineScene3D`
+1. Launch the viewer (starts in Director mode with cinematic camera)
 2. Press **F2** to open simulation configuration
 3. Select the two controllers to pit against each other
 4. Paste a hex seed into the seed field
 5. Press **Apply** to start
+6. Watch the Director auto-switch between entities, overhead views, and torpedo events
-6. Use **Tab** to cycle between submarines and torpedoes
+7. Press **Tab** to exit Director mode and manually cycle between entities
-7. Press **B** to show collision volumes
+8. Press **V** to switch camera modes, **B** to show collision volumes

 ---